Workflow-Informatics/CDD-Python-SDK/README.md

 ```python
 getELNEntries(summary=True, asDataFrame=True, exportPath=None, unzipELNEntries=False, help=False, **kwargs)
 ```
-### Returns information on the ELN entries for the specified vault
+### Return information on the ELN entries for the specified vault

 * __summary `bool`__: if true, returns summary data for the requested ELN entries.
 This is equivalent to the synchronous call.